Delni/mercury/README.md

 ---

 *Mercury* offer basic budget planner functionnality, such as managing account, add / edit / delete operation...
-I always wanted a tool as MSMoney or [HomeBank](http://homebank.free.fr) with added features like charts and so on.
+I always wanted a tool as MSMoney or [HomeBank](http://homebank.free.fr), but with improved and modern UI.
+HomeBank was the software I used to use, and many features come from there.
 This application is built on top of [Electron](electron.atom.io)